ericasaw/ericasaw.github.io/RRISA_reduced.markdown

 All of the existing IGRINS data has been hand reduced using the [(IGRINS plp)](https://github.com/igrins/plp).
 The Reduced version of RRISA includes different names for targets than the Raw component.
 These are names that have been painstakingly corrected by manually searching through the IGRINS paper logs for handwritten coordinates and names, through SIMBAD for nomenclature corrections and coordinate offsets.
 Targets that are subcomponents of systems or extended sources keep their identifier, and if not SIMBAD searchable, do not have any additional information added in the XMatch component of RRISA.
-The original names for all of the targets remain for reference to the Raw component.
+The original names for all of the targets in both the recipe files and the Raw component of RRISA remain for reference.
 If users find anything that appears to be a misidentification we ask that they report it by raising a GitHub issue.

+Additionally, we provide all of the SIMBAD IDs for objects observed every night in an additional file.
+This file can effectively be used to search for the nights specific objects were observed for easier manipulation of the RRISA components.

 <h3>Data Reduction</h3>
 IGRINS reduced data have been processed with the [IGRINS Pipeline Package (PLP)](https://github.com/igrins/plp) see [Lee+ 2017](https://zenodo.org/record/845059#.Yolg-C-cawA).